Susan Kennedy: Storylines

 child, but she hopes he will put their marriage first.
 Karl turns down Izzy's request, so she steals his sperm from the hospital.
 After a negative pregnancy test, and a failed attempt at seducing Karl, Izzy leaves Holly with the Kennedys as she departs.
 Holly is later accepted on an exchange program to China, and Karl thinks Susan organised it to punish him.
 When Karl cuts himself, he tells Susan that he has to get to the hospital, as he is on blood thinners for DVT.
 While attending Erinsborough High's leadership camp, Susan and Kirsha Rebecchi (Vani Dhir) become lost in the bush after they lose their group during a walk.
 They spend the night in the bush and are eventually rescued, but Karl has a pulmonary embolism while looking for them and is rushed to hospital.
 Susan is told to prepare for the worst, but Karl recovers.

 Susan's niece Bea Nilsson (Bonnie Anderson) comes to Erinsborough.
 Susan is accepted onto an MS drug trial, which Karl is overseeing, but the trial is soon shut down when some of his results from other projects appear to have been amended.
 Elly is accused of hitting Xanthe Canning (Lilly Van der Meer) with her car, and Karl and Susan pay her police bail.
 When Yashvi reveals that Bea is eloping with her fiancé, Patrick, Susan and Elly set out to find her, and come face to face with Finn.
 They discover that he got the MS trial shut down and struck Xanthe with Elly's car.
 Finn locks the women in a shipping container and leaves them to die.
 Karl and Mark Brennan (Scott McGregor) eventually find and free them.
 Bea moves into Number 28 and Susan invites her sister Liz (now played by Debra Lawrance) down to assist with Bea and Elly's issues.
 Bea believes that Elly wanted her to leave when they were teenagers, forcing her to spend some years on the streets.
-Liz admits that it was her who wanted Bea gone, as she reminded her too much of Bea's father.
+Liz admits that it was she who wanted Bea gone, as she reminded her too much of Bea's father.
 Liz and Susan's relationship is also strained.
 After pretending that she was robbed by Finn, Liz decides to returns to Sydney and Susan goes with her to help out.